avalon60/ctk_theme_builder/docs/UserGuide-3.2.md

 #### Log to Stderr
 If enabled, then log entries are duplexed to the terminal.
 Note that this assumes that you are running from a command window.

-#### Load Latest Theme
+#### Load Last Theme
-If enabled, this causes the last theme you were working on to be automatically opened, when you next start CTk Theme Builder.
+If enabled, this causes the last theme you were working on to be automatically opened when you next start CTk Theme Builder.

 Linux users should be aware that by default the clipboard contents are emptied if the application is closed.
 However, there are tools such as *Clipboard Manager*, which can prevent this.